hphelion/documentation/cloudos/install.beforeyouinstall.md

 ## Plan the Infrastructure for a Cloud

-For the simplest deployment, a cloud environment requires a Cloud Administration Node (Admin Node), a Controller Node, and a set of Compute Node(s).
+For the simplest deployment, a cloud environment requires a Cloud Administration Node (Admin Node), a Cloud Controller Node, and a set of Compute Node(s).
 You may need support from your IT
 Administrator to correctly capture information about your environment.

 You need to determine the type of cloud you want to create for your organization: private, public, or hybrid.
+With HP Cloud OS, you can create private or hybrid clouds.
+You can create public clouds with HP Public Cloud.
 See the [Introduction to Cloud Types](/cloudos/cloudtypes/).

-Then, based on the type of cloud you intend to create, you can determine the requirements for the server, network, and storage infrastructures that are described and illustrated in the following sections:
+Based on the type of cloud you intend to create, you can determine the requirements for the server, network, and storage infrastructures that are described and illustrated in the following sections:

 * [Server Infrastructure](#server-infrastructure)